How to use a Cafetiere with OddKin

 Cafetiere Coffee FAQs

-What is the best cafetiere grind size?
+What is the best Cafetiere grind size?

-The best cafetiere grind size is a medium to medium-coarse grind.
 Each coffee particle will be between 0.75 - 1 mm in size, with the same texture of rough sand.

-What coffee to water ratio is best for a cafetiere?
+What coffee to water ratio is best for a Cafetiere?

-What are the benefits of cafetiere coffee?
+What are the benefits of Cafetiere coffee?

 How can I reduce sediment in French press coffee?

-This sediment comes from extra fine coffee particles which don’t dissolve - and as a result, taste gritty.
-To avoid this problem, we recommend:
+This sediment that is classic when brewing a Cafetiere comes from extra fine coffee particles which don’t dissolve - and as a result, taste gritty or thicker.

-- Using a medium to medium-coarse coffee grind (which will make it more difficult for the grounds to be separated).
+Using a medium to medium-coarse coffee grind (which will make it more difficult for the grounds to be separated).

-- Stir your coffee gently and move any sediment that floats to the stop (see step 5).
+Stir your coffee gently and move any sediment that floats to the stop (see step 5).

-- Don’t rush the process, allowing your coffee to rest will give the grounds time to sink to the bottom of the press.
+Don’t rush the process, allowing your coffee to rest will give the grounds time to sink to the bottom of the press.

-How do you clean a cafetiere?
+How do you clean a Cafetiere?

-You can then refill the press with lukewarm water and soap, and use the plunger to pump the water up and down the press, deeply cleaning the sides.
+To clean a French press, fill it roughly halfway with water and stir with the used grinds before pouring into a strainer.
+Discard the grinds and refill the press with lukewarm water and soap, use the plunger to pump the water up and down, deeply cleaning the sides.